-- Disconnect the coaxial cable from the old cable modem and connect it to your Zoom modem.
+- 1 Disconnect the coaxial cable from the old cable modem and connect it to your Zoom modem.
 If the coaxial cable has a screw-on connector, turn the connector clockwise when tightening the cable onto the Zoom cable modem. - 2 If there's an Ethernet cable plugged into the old cable modem, unplug the Ethernet cable from the old cable modem and plug it into any of the Zoom cable modem's yellow LAN jacks. - 3 Connect the Zoom power cube between the Zoom cable modem and a live power jack.
-DO NOT use your old cable modem's power cube on your Zoom cable modem.
-Make sure the cable modem's Power Switch is ON. - 4 It normally takes 5 to 30 minutes to establish an Internet link the first time a Cable Modem/Router connects to a cable service provider.
+DO NOT use your old cable modem's power cube on your Zoom cable modem. - It normally takes 5 to 30 minutes to establish an Internet link the first time a Cable Modem/Router connects to a cable service provider.
 This allows the cable modem to connect to the appropriate channels for communication.
 You'll see the DS, US, and/or Online modem lights on your cable modem flashing until the Online light stays steady green to signal success.

 After the cable modem connects to your cable service provider, open your Web browser on the computer that's connected to your cable modem/router.
 Then refresh the screen or try to go to a Web site.
 Many service providers, including Comcast, typically bring your browser to a registration page.
 In that case, follow the instructions on this registration page to register your modem.
+(Comcast Users Only: If the activation page does not appear, please go to www.comcast.com/activate to activate your modem.)

-If no web page appears after opening your browser, you need to call your cable company to register your modem.
-Below is a list of some major cable service providers' phone numbers to call to activate your cable modem.
+If no registration page appears after following the browser instructions above, you need to call your cable company to register your modem.
+Below is a list of some major cable service providers' phone numbers to call if you need to activate your cable modem.
 Note that this list is subject to change.

-Comcast

-1 (855) 652-3446

-Time Warner

-1 (855) 704 4503

-Cox

-1 (888) 556-1193

-Cable One

-1 (877) 692 2253

-RCN 1 (866) 832-4726
+Comcast 1 (855) 652-3446 Time Warner 1 (855) 704-4503 RCN 1 (866) 832-4726 Cable One 1 (877) 692-2253 Cox 1 (888) 556-1193